cseanburns/geo-titles/manuscript/title-manuscript.md

 between the presence of geographical names in journal articles and their citation counts.
 We tested several hypotheses to understand the nuances of this relationship.
-Overall, we found that there was a small effect on journal articles that contained place names in titles.
+Overall, we found that there was a small citation effect on journal articles that contained place names in titles.
 Articles that contained place names received significantly but slightly fewer citations, on average, than articles without place names.
-However, we were unable to associate this effect with any of our additional hypotheses.
+However, we were unable to associate this effect in any of our additional hypotheses.